-A graduate student who receives a C+ or lower letter grade in any core graduate course must retake the course.
+The Graduate College requires all Ph.D. students to maintain at least an overall 3.00 GPA.
+A student who receives a C+ or lower letter grade in any core graduate course (Section 1 above) must retake the course.
 Students who receive one or more B- grades in any core graduate course may choose not to retake the course as long as the student meets the overall 3.00 GPA requirement in the graduate classes.